SquadcastHub/squadcasthub.github.io/pages/mydoc/incident_list_table_view.md

 ![](images/incident_list_9.png)

-{{site.data.alerts.yellow-note-i-md}}
+{{site.data.alerts.red-note}}
-**Incident Export Limit**
+<b>Incident Export Limit</b><br/><br/>

-At the moment, you can export only a maximum of 1000 incidents at once.
+<p>At the moment, you can export only a maximum of 1000 incidents at once.
 Please tweak your filters to ensure the count of listed incidents is within the limit for every export.
-There are no limits on the number of times you can export incidents.
+There are no limits on the number of times you can export incidents.</p>

-Using our Export Async API, there is no limit on the number of incidents you can export.
-You will receive an email once the download is complete.

-For more information, check out our [Export Async API Documentation](https://apidocs.squadcast.com/#15f17e18-af02-4835-a4a4-59c840e19e16).
 {{site.data.alerts.end}}

 **(2)** The exported **CSV** or **JSON** file will have the following fields: